mendix/docs/content/releasenotes/sdk/metamodel-8.5.md

 #### Property 'summary'

-- Introduced; "A short summary of the association that is being exposed"
+* Introduced – a short summary of the association that is being exposed.

 #### Property 'description'

-- Introduced; "A long description of the association that is being exposed"
+* Introduced – a long description of the association that is being exposed.

 ### DataAttribute (Element)

 #### Property 'summary'

-- Introduced; "A short summary of the attribute that is being exposed"
+* Introduced – a short summary of the attribute that is being exposed.

 #### Property 'description'

-- Introduced; "A long description of the attribute that is being exposed"
+* Introduced – a long description of the attribute that is being exposed.

 ### SystemIdDataAttribute (Element)

 #### Property 'summary'

-- Introduced; "A short summary of the system id that is being exposed"
+* Introduced – a short summary of the system id that is being exposed.

 #### Property 'description'

-- Introduced; "A long description of the system id that is being exposed"
+* Introduced – a long description of the system id that is being exposed.

 ## CustomWidgets

 ### CustomWidgetDatabaseSource (Element)

-- Introduced;
+* Introduced.

 ### CustomWidgetXPathSource (Element)

-- Introduced;
+* Introduced.

 ## Pages